Articles and Resources of Interest

 - Hive Tracks - Free service that allows you to keep and access your beekeeping records online

 - Eastern Apiculture Society of North America, Inc

 - BEE-L, world-wide e-mail discussion (A collection of good discussion groups.)

 - BeeSource, full of information and good links

 Honey & Pollen:

 Top Bar Hives (An Inexpensive Beekeeping Method):

-Please print this page, fill out and sign, and mail it to the address below.
-Please include your $15 single or $25 family annual membership dues (no cash, please), and we'll count you among our ranks.
+You may download and print this application (PDF).
+Mail it with your check in the appropriate amount payable to Vermont Beekeepers Association for your membership to the address below.
+Please include your $15 Regular/Individual or $25 Family annual membership dues (no cash, please), and we'll count you among our ranks.